boostorg/leaf/doc/whitepaper.md

 > **Definition:**
 > Functions which dispose of error objects they have received and recover normal program operation are called *error-handling* functions.

 All information communicated by *error-initiating* and *error-neutral* functions in case of a failure targets an *error-handling* function found up the call stack.
-In order to take appropriate action to resume normal program operation, that function must understand the semantics of at least some possible error conditions that may occur in lower-level functions.
+In order to take appropriate action to resume normal program operation, that function must understand the semantics of at least some possible error conditions that may occur in lower-level functions (the exception is functions that act as catch-all handlers, which are designed to recover from any and all error conditions, possibly after logging all available relevant information.)

-Note that an *error-handling* function may act as *error-neutral* as well, by forwarding to its caller failures it does not recognize and therefore can not recover from.
+Note that an *error-handling* function may act as *error-neutral* as well, by forwarding to its caller some failures it does not recognize and therefore can not recover from.

 ## 3. Types of error information based on context